tillbiskup/evedata/docs/architecture.rst

 In the given context of the evedata package, this would mean to separate data and metadata for the different datasets as represented in the eveH5 file, and store the data (as "device data") in the dataset, the "primary" data as data, and the corresponding metadata as a composition of metadata classes in the Dataset.metadata attribute.
 Not yet sure whether this makes sense.

+The contents of the SCML file could be represented in the ``Metadata`` class as well, probably/perhaps split into separate fields for the different areas of an SCML file (setup, aka devices, and scan).
+Whether to directly use the classes representing the SCML file contents or to further abstract needs to be decided at some point.

 Business rules